RazinReaz/path-tracer/README.md

 I think I have to switch from using wavefront obj models to gltf models.

+## gltf
+first a little refactor here and there, rolling back the changes because it doesn't work and retrying something else later, I managed to now clean up the code a bit.

+So, basically the gltf works with nodes and there are transforamtions needed to be applied on those nodes.
+Since I am not using glm anymore, let's write a matrix class (but only for transformations   )

 ## look out for
  - I am passing the pointer to the global camera object and accessing it in each thread. is that wasteful?
  ChatGPT said, since the camera is changing, I should not use `__constant__` or pass the pointer. dereferencing pointer takes up time.